bahmutov/was-tdd/README.md

 If these steps complete - then the fix was written using TDD practice.

+## Warning

+The tests could break for other reasons of course - like the code and the tests were refactored.
+You still need a human to understand what the change was.
+But this tool at least gives you some initial sense.

 ### Small print

 Author: Gleb Bahmutov &lt;gleb.bahmutov@gmail.com&gt; &copy; 2019